 Not all retinoids are considered equal.
 While retinol is the most popular over-the-counter option, there are also other options—retinyl palmitate, retinaldehyde—which have similar effects but are slightly less potent.
 If you have sensitive skin and/or this is your first time using a retinoid, it can be a good idea to look for these.

-Given that retinoids can be irritating in and of themselves, it’s a good idea to steer clear of any other potentially irritating ingredients just to be safe.
-And one of the biggest offenders?
-Fragrance.
+Given that retinoids can be irritating in and of themselves, it’s a good idea to steer clear of any other potentially irritating ingredients like fragrance.

 What benefits do retinol eye creams have?

-In short, they’re great for combatting signs of aging, specifically wrinkles, given their proven ability to stimulate collagen production, says Dr. King.
-They can also help decrease discoloration, she says, so while they’re not working on dark circles necessarily, they can leave the skin around your eyes overall luminous and more even.
+They’re great for combatting signs of aging, specifically wrinkles, given their proven ability to stimulate collagen production, says King.
+They can also help decrease discoloration, she says, so while they’re not addressing the root cause of dark circles necessarily, they can leave the skin around your eyes overall luminous and more even.

 How do you apply retinol eye creams?

-Less is more—seriously.
-You only need a teeny-tiny amount, less than a pea-size, to use around both eyes.
-Dab it in with your ring finger, patting rather than rubbing, moving from the outside corner in.
+Dab a pea-size amount with your ring finger around both eyes, patting rather than rubbing, moving from the outside corner in.
 Don’t use it on the eyelid unless the directions specifically state that it’s okay to do so.

 How often should you use retinol eye creams?

 Byrdie contributor Melanie Rud has over a decade of experience in the beauty industry, writing for some of the biggest magazines and websites out there.
-She loves herself both retinol (even though she has sensitive skin!) and eye cream.
+She considered dozens of eye creams with retinol for this roundup.
+Our testers also evaluated top-rated formulas on texture, skin-feel, and how well they diminished the signs of aging around the eyes.